 Towards an insider perspective.
-Exhibitions, Workshops and Network.
+Exhibitions, Workshops, and Network.

 Towards an insider perspective.
-Exhibitions, Workshops and Network.
+Exhibitions, Workshops, and Network.

 The photography exhibition Afghan Tales presents a new perspective on the complexities of contemporary Afghanistan, introducing a strong selection of some of the best contemporary Afghan photography.
 Afghan Tales is comprised of one of the largest archives on contemporary Afghan photography, representing the work of more than 20 male and female Afghan photographers working within press photography, documentary, and art photography.

-Afghan photography has been undergoing an exciting revitalisation during the latest years following the lift of the total ban on photography that was imposed during the Taliban rule.
+Afghan photography has been undergoing an exciting revitalization during the latest years following the lift of the total ban on photography that was imposed during the Taliban rule.
 Seeing Afghanistan through the eyes of Afghan photographers enables a rarely achieved intimate presence in moments, processes, and conflicts in both public and private spheres, bringing sensitivity to the significance of everyday life and the conditions formative to their strategies and events.

 The confidentiality Afghan photographers behold with their own cultures and social codes, provides them with a privileged position that enables access to otherwise closed circles.
 Furthermore, their long-term observations and involvement entail a different sensibility towards the less spectacular stories that, although difficultly sold to international newsrooms and editorials, can still be hugely formative to Afghan life.
 Operating as a photographer in Afghanistan is far from risk-free and several of the photographers in the Afghan Tales exhibition have first-hand experienced the unsafe terrain of photographic practice, receiving death threats, being put under arrest, kidnapped, and even forced into exile.